John-Sun95/LogAPI/README.md

 Two destinations: log file and database(sqlite)

-Summary: My implementation only covers the very basic case.
+Summary: This project is implemented using .netcore3.1.
+It only covers the basic case.
 As i don't know much about kafka, mq and flatfile, they are not implemented and left with empty methods.
 Normal log file and sqlite database are used as two different destinations in this project.